Reynold4k/Nanopore_MinimumBIO/README.md

 ## Setup Instructions

 1. Clone the repository or copy the script into your working directory.
-2. Ensure that the script and any additional scripts (`logo.sh`) are in the same directory.
+2. Ensure that the script and any additional scripts (`logo.pbs`) are in the same directory.
 3. Download hg38 reference and annotation files via:

 ```bash